-Those interested in teaching and/or research often gravitate towards academia or community-based academic positions.
+Those interested in teaching and/or research often gravitate toward academia or community-based academic positions.
 However, those with an interest in pediatric forensics may find academic positions challenging, as large centers often separate their adult and pediatric patients into separate emergency departments.
 Another consideration is whether the hospital is a designated center for sexual assault forensic examination (SAFE).
 It is not uncommon for an entire county to bring all sexual assault cases to one designated hospital.
-Finally, one should consider the department’s current involvement in forensic emergency medicine and their openness to hiring someone (you) to specialize in this niche.
+Finally, one should consider the department’s current involvement in forensic emergency medicine and their openness to hiring someone (you) to specialize in this subspecialty.

 IN-DEPTH SPECIALTY INFORMATION

 The NYC Health + Hospitals/Kings County’s Clinical Forensic Medicine Fellowship is currently the only fellowship offered for this subspecialty.
 It is a one-year training program that teaches clinicians to identify and care for victims of violence and trauma, prevent the destruction of potential evidence, assist in legal proceedings, and recognize and document patterns of violence and abusive behavior.
 The program incorporates evidence collection, crime scene exposure, analyzing witness testimonials, and Sexual Assault Response Team (SART) practices.
 Contact the program directly for more information.